 Conservation Development In CCOD

-Minimum Lot Area No land designated as a Primary Conservation Area shall be utilized to meet the minimum lot area requirement of any lot

-All lots created in a Conservation Development shall meet all the created in a Conservation Development after July 1, 2018.

-requirements of the Public Health 1.0 acre minimum if:

-Code. no part of the lot is identified as a "Secondary
+Minimum Lot Area All lots created in a Conservation Development shall meet all the requirements of the Public Health Code.
+No land designated as a Primary Conservation Area shall be utilized to meet the minimum lot area requirement of any lot created in a Conservation Development after July 1, 2018.
+1.0 acre minimum if: no part of the lot is identified as a "Secondary Conservation Area" as per Section 5240.
+2.0 acre minimum if: any part of the lot is identified as a "Secondary Conservation Area" as per Section 5240.

 Conservation Area" as per Section 5240.

-2.0 acre minimum if:

-any part of the lot is identified as a "Secondary

-Conservation Area" as per Section 5240.

-Minimum Square Each lot created in a Conservation Development after July 1,

-2018 shall be of such shape that a square with 150 feet on each side will fit on the lot.
+Minimum Square Each lot created in a Conservation Development after July 1, 2018 shall be of such shape that a square with 150 feet on each side will fit on the lot.

 Minimum Front Yard Setback 40 Feet

 Minimum Side Yard Setback 20 Feet

 Minimum Rear Yard Setback 20 Feet

 Maximum Coverage

 Principal Building 15 %

 Principal Building and Accessory Buildings 20%

 Maximum Building Height

 Principal Building 30 Feet

-Accessory Buildings (if guest 30 Feet

-house or detached accessory dwelling)
+Accessory Buildings (if guest house or detached accessory dwelling) 30 Feet

-Other Accessory Buildings 20 Feet
+• Other Accessory Buildings 20 Feet